-- An inventory of emissions to air for ALL sources related to facility operations. - Emission testing/monitoring reports.
-Testing data compiled in a spreadsheet (e.g. Excel) is ok as long as the testing reports are available for review as well as the data matches the reported information to all questions answered. - Emission estimation methodology/calculations documented where applicable. - Information entered into Higg for each emission source can be verified with appropriate evidence such as equipment sources and quantity of emissions.
+- o An inventory of emissions to air for ALL sources related to facility operations. - o Emission testing/monitoring reports.
+Testing data compiled in a spreadsheet (e.g. Excel) is ok as long as the testing reports are available for review as well as the data matches the reported information to all questions answered. - o Emission estimation methodology/calculations documented where applicable. - o Information entered into Higg for each emission source can be verified with appropriate evidence such as equipment sources and quantity of emissions.

-• Management is able to explain the list of sources for emissions to air and how they inventory each source including the methodology for any emissions estimates.
+o Management is able to explain the list of sources for emissions to air and how they inventory each source including the methodology for any emissions estimates.

-- o Onsite evaluation of air emission sources listed. - Ensure all applicable equipment is listed on sources list.
+- o Onsite evaluation of air emission sources listed. - o Ensure all applicable equipment is listed on sources list.

-- Documentation Required: - Compliance issue documentation from permitting office shows that the issue(s) is less than three months old. - An action plan is completed for any emissions source found out of compliance. - Interview Questions to Ask: - Management can explain the source of non-compliance and their plans for coming back into compliance.
+- o Compliance issue documentation from permitting office shows that the issue(s) is less than three months old. - o An action plan is completed for any emissions source found out of compliance.

+o Management can explain the source of non-compliance and their plans for coming back into compliance.

-Any improvements made, or work done to address any non-compliances.
+o Any improvements made, or work done to address any non-compliances.
 Please take pictures.